Who Am I?

 Psychotherapy Training

-Internal Family Systems Therapy (IFS) training from IFSCA
+Internal Family Systems Therapy (IFS) training from the IFS Institute (Level I) and IFSCA (Stepping Stones)

 Acceptance and Commitment Therapy (ACT) training from Wilfred Laurier University & CBI Health